Friday, December 5, 2025

 Horse Judging Contest

 Students judge horses at halter (conformation) and during performance.
 Possible halter classes include Quarter Horses or Stock-type horses, Arabians, and/or Morgans.
 Performance classes today are Western Pleasure, Hunter Under Saddle or Hunter Pleasure, and/or English Pleasure.
 Often, contestants are required to give 'reasons', which is a timed oral presentation on why they placed the class the way they did.
 Due to lack of time and space, we do not require that part of the contest in this competition.
 Questions (worth 50 points) will be asked on one designated class to break any ties.
 Each class is worth 50 points.
-Official judge(s) will place the class and assign point values to the different possible placing.
+Official judge(s) will place the class and assign point values to the different possible placings.
 The closer to the official placing, the more points a contestant earns.
 When there are more than three contestants from one school, the top three contestants' scores will count for the team score.

 Nursery/Landscape Contest